medicare special enrollment periods

 Qualifying Life Events: Special Enrollment Periods for Medicare Advantage & Medicare Prescription Drug Plans

 If you have Medicare and experience a Qualifying Life Event, you may qualify for a Special Enrollment Period (SEP).
-During that time, you can change your Medicare Advantage (Medicare Part C) or stand-alone Medicare Part D Prescription Drug Plan coverage.
-The changes you can make and when are different for each Special Enrollment Period.
+You can change your Medicare Advantage (Medicare Part C) or stand-alone Medicare Part D Prescription Drug Plan coverage during that time—the changes you can make and when are different for each Special Enrollment Period.

 What is a Qualifying Life Event & When are Special Enrollment Periods?

 You may qualify for a Medicare Special Enrollment Period if you’ve experienced a Qualifying Life Event.
-Read more about what Qualifying Life Events are and the timing of their Special Enrollment Periods.
-If you have a question about eligibility, call to speak with a local licensed agent at no-cost or obligation at (623) 223-8884 (TTY: 711).
+Read more about Qualifying Life Events and the timing of their Special Enrollment Periods.
+If you have a question about eligibility, call to speak with a local licensed agent at no-cost or obligation at (623) 223-8884.

 Your Primary Residence Changed